 How To Help Them Through Winter

 Start slowing down the amount of food you give your fish once they start consuming less.
-Marine veterinarians I’ve followed online claim that koi shouldn’t eat much of anything once the temperature drops below 50°F or so and stays there for a number of days.
+Marine veterinarians, I’ve followed an online claim that koi shouldn’t eat much of anything once the temperature drops below 50°F or so and stays there for several days.